utk09-NCL/color-palette-generator/CONTRIBUTING.md

    - Make corresponding changes to the documentation if necessary.
    - Ensure your changes generate no new warnings or errors.

-5. **Lint and Test** - ❗️Unit Testing using vitest to be added soon ❗️
+5. **Lint, Build and Test** - Before submitting your changes, make sure to run the following commands:

    - Run `npm run lint` to lint your code.
+   - Run `npm run build` to ensure your changes build without errors (and check TypeScript errors).
+   - Run `npm run test` to run the tests and check the coverage.
    - Run `npm run dev` to test your changes locally.

 6. **Commit Your Changes** - Please follow the [Common types according to commitlint-config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional#type-enum) specification for your commit messages.